SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Test application in the required browsers

-When testing your application against checks described in the following section, verify that it works as expected at least on Windows 10 in the latest versions of Microsoft Edge, Google Chrome, Firefox and Microsoft Teams Desktop client (if your application exposes web parts in Teams).
+When testing your application against checks described in the following section, verify that it works as expected at least on Windows 10 in the latest versions of Microsoft Edge, Google Chrome, Firefox, and Microsoft Teams Desktop client (if your application exposes web parts in Teams).

 ## Required checks